Why Are Nursing Homes Understaffed?

 Understaffing of a nursing facility can indirectly cause nursing home abuse because overwhelmed and underpaid nursing home staff members and caregivers are more likely to be abusive to a nursing home resident.

-Sometimes, understaffing is due to unavoidable factors such as not enough people applying to jobs.
+Sometimes, understaffing is due to unavoidable factors such as not enough people applying for jobs.
 Other times, nursing home owners and managers intentionally under-staff their facilities.
 There are several reasons this type of intentional understaffing occurs.

 If you believe understaffing may have caused your loved one to suffer nursing home abuse and neglect, get a free case review.
 Financial compensation may be available.